Heyuan Guangdong, China Travel Guide

 Area food celebrations, especially around harvest periods or traditional holidays, showcase Hakka culinary traditions and special dishes.

-Check local schedules for these events.
+Check local schedules for these occasions.

 Dining at a hot spring resort often includes a Hakka-inspired menu.
 This offers a sample of local cuisine in a relaxing setting.